konffen/CSGO-autoexec/README.md

 *Good luck changing these if your system language is Finnish*

 Install your NVIDIA GeForce Driver using [NVCleanstall](https://www.techpowerup.com/download/techpowerup-nvcleanstall/).
-In Expert Settings make sure to Enable MSI-mode & Disable HDCP for lowest input lag, skip GeForce Experience, Telemetry & other bullshit!
+Under `[x] Show Expert Tweaks` select `[x] Enable Message Signaled Interrupts` & `[x] Disable HDCP` for lowest input lag, skip GeForce Experience, Telemetry & other bullshit!

 Use these settings to minimize input lag and make the game feel more responsive/smooth and reduce microstutters.
 Import [wgeforce.nip](wgeforce.nip) and apply settings with nvidiaProfileInspector first, after that make your personal adjustments.